toknapp/workshop-3hr-wallet/README.md

 Sending a transaction is handled by the `app.post('/wallet/:wallet_id'` function which accepts a wallet ID as parameter in its request URI.

 The following data is required for sending a transaction from the user's wallet:
-- `walletId`: Wallet ID of wallet to be used for transaction (from request URI).
+- `wallet_id`: Wallet ID of wallet to be used for transaction (from request URI).
-- `password`: User his wallet's password.
+- `password`: Password of user its wallet.
-- `recipient`: Address to send the funds to.
+- `recipient`: Address to send the asset to.
 - `assetId`: Which type of asset will be transfered (Ether, ...).
-- `quantity`: Amount of funds to transfer.
+- `quantity`: Amount of particular asset to transfer.
 - `fee`: Transaction fee to be added to transaction (for including the transaction in blockchain).
 Currently, fixed at `41180000000000`.